fkoehler42/rainfall/bonus2/walkthrough.md

 ## Exploit

-The exploit is a classic buffer overflow attack, which will occurs on the final buffer, when `strcat` will append both main buffers to it thanks to the lack of a terminating '\0' at the enf of the main buffer 1.
+The exploit is a classic buffer overflow attack, which will occurs on the final buffer, when `strcat` will append both main buffers to it thanks to the lack of a terminating '\0' at the end of the main buffer 1.

 The first step is to set the environment variable `LANG` to "nl".
 This way, the first part of the final buffer will be filled by the string "Goedemiddag! " (13 byte long) which will help us to overflow the final buffer.
-If you set the `LANG` variable to "fi", the copied string will be "Hyvää päivää ".
+If we set the `LANG` variable to "fi", the copied string will be "Hyvää päivää ".
 This string contains some wide characters so it will be more complicated to count the resulting number of bytes.
-Any other value (or none) of the variable gives us the string "Hello " which is not long enough to perform the final buffer overflow.
+Any other value (or none) of the variable gives us the string "Hello " which is not long enough to perform the final buffer overflow attack.

 ```console
 bonus2@RainFall:~$ export LANG=nl